Written by: Michele Bonvicini, Director of Community Relations, Union Savings Bank

 As a community bank, our team at Union Savings Bank is a huge believer in giving back to our community, neighbors, and customers.
-Over the last 150 years, we’ve prioritized the donation of our time, resources and financial support to local causes and charities throughout Connecticut.
+For over 150 years, we’ve prioritized the donation of our time, resources and financial support to local causes and charities throughout Connecticut.
 Today, our community relations efforts support more than 300 non-profit organizations throughout the year.

 Whether your business is large or small, you can benefit from giving back to your community.
 From a PR perspective, a community relations strategy can build a good public image that fosters long-term loyalty and goodwill from local residents.
 Charitable giving can also lead to a boost in employee morale; having your team spend time away from their desks to volunteer and support a local cause is a great opportunity for them to not only improve the community but also to bond with their local community members.